Published

 UNDER REVIEW & IN PROCESS

-Framing as Referencing: How Context Enables Framing Success in the Shale Gas Debate.
-R&R @ Organization Studies, Special Issue on “Enhancing Organizations Research Involving Meaning and Culture Using Computational Text and Image Analyses” (with Helen Etchanchu, Ana Gutierrez, & Shaz Ansari).
+How Historical Context Shapes Field-level Frames: A Comparative Study of France and Germany’s Shale Gas Debates, 2nd round R&R @ Organization Studies, Special Issue on “Enhancing Organizations Research Involving Meaning and Culture Using Computational Text and Image Analyses” (with Helen Etchanchu, Ana Gutierrez, & Shaz Ansari).

 The Goldilocks effect: Entrepreneurial market leadership claims and investor evaluations in nascent markets.
 Under review @ Journal of Business Venturing (with Xiumei Li, Jade Lo, & VK Narayanan).

-COVID-19’s Effect on the Legitimacy of Business Regulation.
-Working paper, target: Academy of Management Journal (with Anna Jasinenko & Patrick Haack).
+COVID-19’s Effect on the Legitimacy of Business Regulation (with Anna Jasinenko & Patrick Haack).